pixelomer/RemoteViewFun/README.md

 Recently, I decided to use remote view controllers in my iOS tweak.
 I knew about these view controllers thanks to [an article by Ole Begemann](https://oleb.net/blog/2012/10/remote-view-controllers-in-ios-6/).
 You should read it too if you haven't read it.

-At first, I thought making my own UIView service would've been an easy task.
+At first, I assumed making my own UIView service would've been an easy task.
 These view controllers have existed since iOS 6, so there has to be some examples and articles online, right?
 Nope.
 That article I linked is apparently the only public article about remote view controllers.
 So, I decided to research them further.

 ## Looking at different UIView services

-I decided to start by looking at different UIView services located inside of `/Applications`.
+I started by looking at different UIView services located inside of `/Applications`.
 Specifically, I looked at `MusicUIService.app`, `PassbookUIService.app` and `MailCompositionService.app`.
-Here's what they have in common.
+These are all built-in remote view services that come with iOS and they have multiple things in common as expected.

 **Shared Info.plist values**
 ```xml